 let me explain why its not so easy or why it will not work and why noise-cancelling is a bit different – or to be more exact – why one thing works and the other doesn’t – and what some may have missed in their thoughts about math and physics and theory.

-When you have waveforms, no matter how they look or sound, you can add them and the result would be that the sound will just be a bit louder (1) – its called mixing – its just adding sound or digitally speaking, adding values of waveforms at a point in time.
+When you have a waveform, no matter how it looks or sounds, you can add two of them (on two tracks) and the result would be that the sound will just be a bit louder (1) – its called mixing – its just adding sound or digitally speaking, adding values of waveforms at a point in time.
 Adding 1+1=2, but it also works that 1+(-1)=0.
 The exact opposite value (i.e. digital = number or analog = voltage) will result in a sum of “0”.
 And the exact opposite value one will get if the phase is reversed and the two signals are mixed.

 These two mono-signals [fig. 2] (just to make it clearer) are the waveform of a refrigerator.
 The blue one is the original, the red one is just phase-revered.
 These two signals mixed with equal levels will cancel each other out – completely – if played with the same level you will not hear anything.

 This [fig. 3] is the waveform of the same fridge, just a bit longer (zoomed out one might say).
 What you probably see in this and the above screen-shot is that it seems not to repeat at all.
 Eventhough the sound of a fridge (that’s why i have chosen it) seems to be pretty steady and boring – if you look close enough at the details, it does not repeat at all.
 Its like waves at the beach – every single one is a little bit different.
 So how can you find a exact match that would cancel the two out?
 Well – you can’t!